colinta/teacup/README.md

 end
 ```

-#### Style via UIAppearance
+### Style via UIAppearance

 And lastly, the `UIAppearance protocol` is supported by creating an instance of
 `Teacup::Appearance`.
-There is debatable benefit to using UIAppearance, because
+There is debatable benefit to using [UIAppearance][],
-it will apply styles to views that are outside your control, like the
+because it will apply styles to views that are outside your control, like the
 camera/image pickers and email/message controllers.
 Using `import` instead will
 not apply styles to those views.